Knowledge Base AI Chatbot for Small Business

 A knowledge base AI chatbot is a support chatbot that uses a company’s own content as the source of truth for customer answers.
 In practice, that means it pulls from help-center articles, onboarding guides, billing policies, product documentation, troubleshooting steps, and FAQ content instead of relying only on generic model knowledge.

 Modern versions of these systems often combine large language models, natural language processing, semantic search, embeddings, and retrieval-augmented generation.
+Retrieval-augmented generation (RAG) , the architectural pattern most knowledge base chatbots use , was developed specifically to give LLMs access to current, trusted source material rather than relying on static training knowledge alone.

 In simple terms, the chatbot interprets the customer’s question, retrieves the most relevant content from trusted sources, and turns that information into a clear answer.
 The best systems also know when not to answer.